V-Varga/TrichoCompare/README.md

 ```

+Version 1.4.4 of FigTree was used for this project, and was used on a local Windows computer.

 #### Inkscape

 Inkscape is a vector graphics editor that was used in order to edit SVG output files into the finalized figures that were used in the report.
 The GUI can be downloaded from here: https://inkscape.org/release/inkscape-1.1/

+This program was used on a local Windows computer.

 #### draw.io/diagrams.net

 The draw.io software is a freely available software usable for creating simple diagrams.
 Both an online-only and desktop version of the tool are available from the website, here: https://drawio-app.com/

+This program was used on a local Windows computer.

 ## Version Summary